 As a buyer's agent, their main purpose is to look after the interest of the buyer.
 They have insider information about the current situation with the sale of the house which can be a benefit when you are putting in an offer, as to how much to offer, what sort of contingency to put in the offer etc.

 They can also advise you based on their professional experience what is a fair price for the property, what to look for when visiting an open house.
 They will also help you to point out what the critical problems are in the property inspection report.
 A seller agent wouldn't tell you that since their first priority is to look after the interest of their seller.

 You don't need a buyer's agent to buy real estate.
 Nor do you need a lawyer in a court of law.
 But let me ask you this.

 Why does a judge warn a defendant against self-representation?
 The defendant may not know the rules.
 He is emotionally tied to the outcome.
 That is why he needs a lawyer.
 It's the same principle in real estate.

 The buyer's agent knows how to get the client the best deal possible.
 How?
 By doing it every day.
-That's his profession.
+That's their profession.
 The buyer's agent can expose the client to multiple properties and an exceptional amount of valid information.
 The agent has training and experience in negotiating not only the price but also the terms of the sales contract.
-The buyer's agent can recommend the best home inspector, best surveyor, best closing attorney and so forth.
+The buyer's agent can recommend the home inspector, surveyor, closing attorney, and so forth.